The Apostle Paul wrote to Timothy in First Timothy 6:13, I give thee

 stumbling-block to their faith.
 God hath chosen the foolish things of

-the world to confound those the wise.
+the world to confound those that are wise.

-Paul closes his letter by writing, Grace be
+Paul closes his letter by writing, Grace be with thee.

-with thee.
 Amen.
-In the final analysis if we have the grace of God through
+In the final

+analysis if we have the grace of God through Christ, we have all that we need:

-Christ, we have all that we need: all that we need for salvation, and all that
+all that we need for salvation, and all that we need for service.
+Happy are

-we need for service.
-Happy are those who have no confidence in themselves, but
+those who have no confidence in themselves, but who rely totally upon the grace

-who rely totally upon the grace of God.
-Through Jesus there is always an
+of God.
+Through Jesus there is always an abundant storehouse of grace available

-it.
+to all who will receive it and rely upon it.
 And so it will ever be.

 ___________________________________________________